Why Diamonds? Evolution, Instinctual Niches, Advertising, and the Killer App…

 But I do have other thoughts bouncing around in my head.

-It’s a sweet story, though I have to admit I wondered at first whether Mark was lampooning the diamond industry’s advertising for a few moments.
+Recently, someone I know online posted about buying a diamond engagement ring for his wife.
+The post was sweet, though I have to admit I wondered at first whether the guy was lampooning the diamond industry’s advertising for a few moments.
 Actually, I assumed the post was a joke at first, since it begins with his receiving a credit card and then proceeded directly to him buying the biggest rock he could afford.
-His choice of language really does look very close to the kind of voice-over I’d expect someone to write for a De Beers commercial.
+His choice of language really does look very close to the kind of voice-over I’d expect someone to write for a De Beers commercial, targeting a cynical Gen-X audience.

 When we got engaged, Lime and I talked about getting her diamond ring for a long time — and yes, we thought about it, and discussed it together — and though I still hadn’t seen the De Caprio movie, I noticed that whenever I asked about diamonds mined in environmentally friendly methods, Western gem dealers would go off about how Blood Diamond was inaccurate, and all those problems had been solved long ago.
 (Though this is a credit to Canadian consumers, since they actually care to ask with some regularity; the Korean gem dealers we talked to had no idea what we were asking about, and insisted that the diamonds we were looking at had originated in Belgium.
 Uh, yeah.
 Right.
 And when I asked, “But where does it really come from?” they looked at me blankly and repeated, “Belgium!”)